cosmovision/radiorecorder/readme.md

 ```
 00 15 * * sat bash /home/pi/recorder/recorder-testshow.sh
 ```
-This script will start streamripper and generate a new version of the podcast RSS-file.
+This script will start streamripper, update the logfile and generate a new version of the podcast RSS-file.